 10 Best Skipping Ropes Fully Reviewed & Compared

-A jump rope is an affordable and versatile piece of equipment for any athlete.
-You may still associate it with kids on the playground but it is a secret boxers and MMA fighters have used for years to increase their speed.
+A skipping rope is an affordable and versatile piece of equipment for any athlete.
+You may still associate it with kids on the playground but boxers and MMA fighters have used for years to increase their speed.
 It may be a bit awkward to get the timing down at first but you do not need to make it complicated to a great cardio workout.

 - King Athletic

 - Great for speed

 Custom molded foam grips are very comfortable and easy to hang on to.

 The leather cable is lighter than you may expect and the ball bearings make for smooth turns and great speed.

 This lightweight leather rope is great for a variety of workouts and levels.

 This rope is 9 feet and 4 inches long and is advertised to work for people as tall as 6’10’’.
 It can easily be shortened by twisting open the cap, pulling the rope through and cutting down to size.
 A little effort may be required to get the cap open but once adjusted the rope will stay in place.

 100% genuine leather that is designed to hold up to regular use.